Test in a live environment

 End Namespace

 We have used a C# Windows Forms App to show you the perfect output with custom text.
-In just a single click, the text in TextBox gets converted to a custom PDF.
+In just a single click, the text in the TextBox gets converted to a custom PDF.
 This requires only a single-line code function and is easy to understand.

 Read through and share the API Reference for all the functionality you need to work with PDFs in your .NET project.